-Dr. Allred is publicly-engaged population health scholar, perceptual scientist and academic leader whose work lies at the intersection of psychology, prevention science, public and population health, and computational biology.
-Her research methods include behavioral psychophysics, computational modeling, and quantitative analysis of large secondary data sets.
-Dr. Allred’s fundamental interest in how the brain parses information underlies two distinct scholarly trajectories: publicly-engaged health equity work and basic science research in perception and memory.
-In her research, teaching, and service, Dr. Allred practices her belief that when scholars are in communication with public and community stakeholders as well as other scholars, the end result is both better scholarly work and a better world.
+Dr. Allred’s fundamental interest in how the brain sees underlies all their work for both academic and public audiences.
+Their research methods include behavioral psychophysics, computational modeling, and quantitative analysis of large secondary data sets.
+In research, teaching, and service, Dr. Allred practices their belief that when scholars are in communication with public and community stakeholders as well as other scholars, the end result is both better scholarly work and a better world.

 Perception research

 Because the world is so messy and complicated, and because the sensory signals our brains receive about the world are ambiguous, perceiving the world involves making guesses about the world.
-Careful experiments can reveal the strategies our brains use to make guesses that are correct on average, even if illusions show that our brains can be spectacularly incorrect in given instances (#theDress!).
-Much of Dr. Allred’s work in this area has involved asking humans (and, formerly, monkeys) to make basic perceptual judgments about stuff (patches of color, lines, photos, painted cubes) while she manipulates the context surrounding that stuff (spatial and temporal context).
+Careful experiments reveal that brains employ guessing strategies that are correct on average, even though visual illusions show that our brains can be spectacularly incorrect in given instances (#theDress!).
+Much of Dr. Allred’s work in this area has involved asking humans (and, formerly, monkeys) to make basic perceptual judgments about stuff (patches of color, lines, photos, painted cubes) while Dr. Allred manipulates the context surrounding that stuff (spatial and temporal context).
 Dr. Allred’s research team then uses the patterns of people’s behavioral responses to empirically and computationally characterize the brain’s guessing strategies.
-In her past work, Dr. Allred has used basic perceptual tasks to reveal the strategies the brain uses to interpret the external, physical world.
-In future work, Dr. Allred will explore how these same strategies might explain how humans interpret their interior world of concepts and self.
+In their past research, Dr. Allred used basic perceptual tasks to reveal the strategies the brain uses to interpret the external, physical world.
+In their current research, Dr. Allred is exploring how brains might use these same strategies to interpret their emotional and interior worlds.

 Funding